ttolentino89/hipster-maker/hipstermakerMVP/README.md

 III.
 Binary Jazz Music "Genre"nator

 (See how I used Roman numerals instead of of numbers?
 Gosh I'm such a hipster.)

+Post-MVP goals:

+Mobile version admittedly needs a lot of work, and I'd really like to get the hamburger menu functional.
+But honestly, if you're viewing the Hipster Maker on a phone and not a vintage tube monitor computer, are you really even a hipster at all?